router5/router5.github.io/_docs/why-router5.md

 > After all, why treat route changes any different than data changes?

-## Existing routers are monoblocks
+## Existing routers are monolihic

 The most popular routers those days are tied to frameworks (or libraries) and are fairly large pieces of software, tightly coupled together.
 Angular2 and Aurelia, for example, include their own routing solution with exciting new functionalities: activation / deactivation, use of pipelines, etc...

-Routers in Angular1, Angular2, Aurelia, Ember, React... have all something in common: they implement everything from path recognition to navigation and history management.
+Routers in Angular, Angular 2, Aurelia, Ember, React... all implement everything from path recognition to navigation and history management.
 They all share similar concepts or technical hurdles, but share very little code or conventions.